Johnnie7788/Business-Intelligence-Analytics-Scripts/README.md

 Contact

-For any inquiries, collaborations, or jobs, feel free to contact me:
+For any inquiries, collaborations, or job opportunities, feel free to contact me:

 Email: johnjohnsonogbidi@gmail.com